 The Wisconsin Institutes for Discovery (WID) showcases the University’s devotion to research, and the ways faculty, students and professionals come together to study various topics.
 On the first floor of the WID is the Town Center, which hosts interactive, family-friendly workshops on various Saturdays throughout the year.
 The WID also has two cafes: Steenbock’s on Orchard, and Aldo’s Café.

 Don’t Miss: One of the coolest features of the WID: fossils of ocean creatures can be found in the stone tiles of the floor!

 HONEST ABE AND BASCOM HILL

 One hike up Bascom Hill and you’ll discover why the area is iconic.
 The beautiful scenery, steep slope and grand Abe Lincoln Statue combine to create the symbolic “core” of UW-Madison.
-The hill has been home to many historic moments, notably a visit from President Obama in 2012 and ESPN College Game Day in 2016.
+The hill has been home to many historic moments, notably a visit from former President Obama in 2012 and ESPN College Game Day in 2016.

 Don’t Miss: The statue of Abraham Lincoln at the top of Bascom Hill.
 It's the most photographed spot for graduating seniors, and many graduates climb up to sit in his lap for the photo.
 Feel free to climb on up yourself, if you feel so “inclined.”

 UW-Madison’s devotion to green space is best exemplified through the numerous opportunities to be one with nature.
 The 1,260-acre Arboretum is a great place to stay active year-round, from snowshoeing in the winter to hiking in the summer.
 Allen Centennial Garden is a living laboratory and public botanical garden, serving as an outdoor classroom for students and the public.
 Nearby is the Lakeshore Path, a trail that winds around Lake Mendota.